jupyterlite/jupyterlite/docs/howto/extensions/cli-addons.md

 Before digging into building an Addon, it's worth understanding where in the overall structure of the CLI they fit.

-In order to download, unpacking, and update static files and configurations from a number of sources, the CLI uses a number of layers.
+In order to download, unpack, and update static files and configurations from a number of sources, the CLI uses a number of layers.

 | Component | Example              | Role                                           |
 | --------- | -------------------- | ---------------------------------------------- |